 How much walking is involved?

 To us, the best way to get to know a city is by walking it.
-That said, while we're in the city, we'll plan on walking anywhere from 1 to 4 miles daily, weather permitting.
-We go at a leisurely pace and it's all flat so it's never too overwhelming.
-When we're in wine country, the best way to get around is by car so you'll only be walking to get around wineries or around the town where we're staying.
+That said, while we're in Milan, we'll plan on walking anywhere from 1 to e miles daily, weather permitting.
+We go at a leisurely pace and it's all flat so it's never too overwhelming; however, we can always call a cab or Uber if you're tired!
+When we're in the countryside, the best way to get around is by car so you'll only be walking to get around wineries or around the town where we're staying.

 Can I bring a friend or significant other with me?

 Please do!
-Rooms are priced for double occupancy to make it super simple.
+Rooms for the Northern Italy are priced for double occupancy to make it super simple.
 Just indicate when you book that you would like to room together so we can arrange it for you!

 Are food and drinks covered?